Pezebuike/aws-poc-terraform-scripts/lambda-aws-ec2-start/Readme.md

 Requirements

-    To start ec2 instance use lambda function
+    To stop ec2 instance use lambda function

 Instance tagname